observIQ/bindplane-agent/config/google_cloud_exporter/prometheus/README.md

 # Prometheus Metrics with Google Cloud

 The Prometheus Receiver can be used to send prometheus style metrics scraped from prometheus exporters to Google Cloud Monitoring.
-See the [documentation](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/prometheusexecreceiver) for more details.

 ## Prerequisites